isc-projects/isc-dnssec-guide/doc/signing.rst

 :ref:`how_does_dnssec_change_dns_lookup_revisited` and verify the authenticity and integrity of the answers.

-There is not that much left for you to do, as the DNS administrator, at an ongoing basis.
-Whenever you update your zone, BIND automatically re-signs your zone with new RRSIG and NSEC or NSEC3 records, and even increments the serial number for you.
+There is not that much left for you, as the DNS administrator, to do on an ongoing basis.
+Whenever you update your zone, BIND automatically re-signs your zone with new RRSIG and NSEC/NSEC3 records, and even increments the serial number for you.
 If you choose to split your keys into a KSK and ZSK, the rolling of the ZSK is completely automatic.
 Rolling of a KSK or CSK may require some manual intervention, though,